bbobkins/r4850g2_arduino/README.md

       * Set output voltage of DC buck converter module to around 10v (7-12v)
       * Wire out- of DC buck converter module to ground (Inner)  PCB rail
       * Wire out+ of DC buck converter module to VIN pin of Arduino Nano
+    - Cable adapter - Cable:
+      * Connect DC cables (red and black) to R4850G2 cable adapter ensuring correct polarity
+      * Connect AC cables R4850G2 cable adapter ensuring correct wiring of Live, Neutral and Ground
+      * The female data connector (black and white wires), both wires need to be connected to DC Negative using jumper wires (sets the modules mode)
+      * The male data connector (other set of black and white wires) is CAN LOW and CAN HIGH and a twin data cable runs from here to the CAN module on the board

   ## Usage:
     - Set current using red or green buttons
     - Set Max Voltage by holding both buttons until menu is displayed then only hold 1 of the buttons to set value